-Drama camp can make a difference!
+Youth acting classes can make a difference!

 by Sarafina Vecchio

-Sarafina has been working as a performer and teaching artist in Chicago for nearly 20 years.
+Sarafina Vecchio has been working as a performer and teaching artist in Chicago for over 20 years.
 She holds a Post Graduate Award in Teaching Shakespeare from The University of Warwick, in conjunction with the Royal Shakespeare Company, in Coventry, England.
 She also earned a Bachelor’s from Roosevelt University and studied classical acting at Richmond College in London.
 Sarafina teaches the Core Program as well as Young adult and child actors at ASC.

 The ability to understand and share the feelings of others is what studying the art of drama is all about.
 A student who understands the importance of empathy at an early age will be almost guaranteed to carry that understanding into adulthood.